Tuning query performance with Azure Cosmos DB

 SDK and query options

-See Query performance tips and Performance testing for how to get the best client-side performance from Azure Cosmos DB using our SDKs.
+See query performance tips and performance testing for how to get the best client-side performance from Azure Cosmos DB using our SDKs.

 Network latency

-The section on query execution metrics explains how to retrieve the server execution time of queries ( totalExecutionTimeInMs), so that you can differentiate between time spent in query execution and time spent in network transit.
+You can use query execution metrics to retrieve the server execution time of queries, allowing you to differentiate time spent in query execution from time spent in network transit.

 Indexing policy

-By default, Azure Cosmos DB will apply automatic indexing to all data.
-For high performance insert scenarios, consider excluding paths as this will reduce the RU cost for each insert operation.
+See configuring indexing policy for indexing paths, kinds, and modes, and how they impact query execution.
+By default, Azure Cosmos DB applies automatic indexing to all data and uses range indexes for strings and numbers, which is effective for equality queries.
+For high performance insert scenarios, consider excluding paths to reduce the RU cost for each insert operation.

 Query execution metrics